pingcap/docs-tidb-operator/en/backup-restore-by-ebs-snapshot-faq.md

 ## How to flow control to snapshots deletion

-EBS snapshot backup GC is done one volumebackup each time.
-For larger clusters EBS snapshot backup, number of snapshots for a single volumebackup could still be very large, so, flow control to the snapshot deletion is still needed.
-You can control expected ration in a single data plane by setting the paramter `spec.template.snapshotsDeleteRatio` of the backup schedule CRD.
-Its default value is 1.0, which means no more than 1 snapshot deletion in a second.
+EBS snapshot backup GC is performed on one volumebackup at a time.
+For larger clusters with EBS snapshot backups, there might still be a significant number of snapshots for a single volume backup.
+Therefore, flow control is necessary for snapshot deletion.
+You can manage the expected ration in a single data plane by setting the `spec.template.snapshotsDeleteRatio` parameter of the backup schedule CRD.
+The default value is 1.0, which ensures no more than one snapshot deletion per second.